King COUNTY HOUSING MARKET REPORT

 King County Market Stats

-If you are considering a move up, a move down, or just want to sell your home… Inventory is still at record lows.
+If you are considering a move up, a move down, or just want to sell your home… Months of inventory is still at record lows.
 Homes are selling at a rapid pace, the Interest Rates are still at below average lows, and the job market and population growth remains strong.